FriendsOfCake/crud/docs/conventions.md

 `UsersController::index()` will have a `$users` property with the paginated list of users

 `UsersController::view()` will have a `$user` property with the single user

+`Listeners` names is in `UpperCamelBack` format like Helpers, Behaviors and Components in CakePHP